Robinhood (HOOD)

 For fintech businesses like Robinhood, gross profit tells us how much money the company gets to keep after covering the base cost of its products and services, which typically include transaction/payment processing, hosting, and bandwidth fees in addition to the costs necessary to onboard customers, such as identity verification.

 Robinhood’s gross margin is one of the best in the consumer internet sector, an output of its asset-lite business model and strong pricing power.
 It also enables the company to fund large investments in new products and marketing during periods of rapid growth to achieve higher profits in the future.
-As you can see below, it averaged an elite 92.2% gross margin over the last two years.
-That means Robinhood only paid its providers $7.83 for every $100 in revenue.
-Robinhood Trailing 12-Month Gross Margin
+As you can see below, it averaged an elite 93.2% gross margin over the last two years.
+That means Robinhood only paid its providers $6.80 for every $100 in revenue.

-Consumer internet businesses like Robinhood grow from a combination of product virality, paid advertisement, and incentives (unlike enterprise software products, which are often sold by dedicated sales teams).
+Unlike enterprise software that’s typically sold by dedicated sales teams, consumer internet businesses like Robinhood grow from a combination of product virality, paid advertisement, and incentives.

-Robinhood is extremely efficient at acquiring new users, spending only 9.9% of its gross profit on sales and marketing expenses over the last year.
+Robinhood is extremely efficient at acquiring new users, spending only 7.9% of its gross profit on sales and marketing expenses over the last year.
 This efficiency indicates that it has a highly differentiated product offering and strong brand reputation, giving Robinhood the freedom to invest its resources into new growth initiatives while maintaining optionality.
-Robinhood User Acquisition Efficiency

-This quarter, Robinhood generated an EBITDA margin profit margin of 58.2%, up 16.2 percentage points year on year.
-The increase was solid, and because its EBITDA margin rose more than its gross margin, we can infer it was more efficient with expenses such as marketing, R&D, and administrative overhead.
+In Q4, Robinhood generated an EBITDA margin profit margin of 59.3%, down 1.1 percentage points year on year.
+Since Robinhood’s EBITDA margin decreased more than its gross margin, we can assume it was less efficient because expenses such as marketing, R&D, and administrative overhead increased.

-In Q3, Robinhood reported EPS of $0.61, up from $0.17 in the same quarter last year.
-This print easily cleared analysts’ estimates, and shareholders should be content with the results.
-Over the next 12 months, Wall Street expects Robinhood’s full-year EPS of $2.41 to shrink by 11%.
+In Q4, Robinhood reported EPS of $0.66, down from $1.01 in the same quarter last year.
+Despite falling year on year, this print beat analysts’ estimates by 3.8%.
+Over the next 12 months, Wall Street expects Robinhood’s full-year EPS of $2.06 to grow 22.3%.

-Robinhood has shown terrific cash profitability, driven by its lucrative business model and cost-effective customer acquisition strategy that enable it to stay ahead of the competition through investments in new products rather than sales and marketing.
-The company’s free cash flow margin was among the best in the consumer internet sector, averaging an eye-popping 49.6% over the last two years.
+Robinhood has shown robust cash profitability, driven by its attractive business model and cost-effective customer acquisition strategy that enable it to invest in new products and services rather than sales and marketing.
+The company’s free cash flow margin averaged 18.5% over the last two years, quite impressive for a consumer internet business.

 Taking a step back, we can see that Robinhood’s margin expanded meaningfully over the last few years.
 This is encouraging, and we can see it became a less capital-intensive business because its free cash flow profitability rose more than its operating profitability.

-Robinhood burned through $1.59 billion of cash in Q3, equivalent to a negative 125% margin.
-The company’s cash flow turned negative after being positive in the same quarter last year, but we wouldn’t read too much into the short term because investment needs can be seasonal, causing temporary swings.
-Long-term trends carry greater meaning.
+Robinhood burned through $950 million of cash in Q4, equivalent to a negative 74% margin.
+The company’s cash burn slowed from $1.42 billion of lost cash in the same quarter last year.
+These numbers deviate from its longer-term margin, but we wouldn’t read too much into the short term because investment needs can be seasonal, leading to temporary swings.

-Before making an investment decision, investors should account for Robinhood’s business fundamentals and valuation in addition to what happened in the latest quarter.
+When considering an investment in Robinhood, investors should account for its valuation and business qualities as well as what’s happened in the latest quarter.

-Wall Street analysts have a consensus one-year price target of $151.95 on the company (compared to the current share price of $137.03).
+Wall Street analysts have a consensus one-year price target of $146.34 on the company (compared to the current share price of $81.55), implying they see 79.5% upside in buying Robinhood in the short term.